solerc/sfv-ranking-twitch-command/readme.md

 # Street Fighter V Ranking Twitch Command
-### Step-by-step to create a command for Twitch chat that will display the Ranking and League Points for a player.
+### Step-by-step to create a command for your Twitch chat that will display the Ranking and League Points for a player.

-**REQUIREMENTS**
+## REQUIREMENTS

 * [Google Chrome](https://www.google.com.br/chrome/)
 * [Tampermonkey](http://tampermonkey.net/) (Extension for Google Chrome)
 * [Downloads Overwrite Existing Files](https://chrome.google.com/webstore/detail/downloads-overwrite-exist/fkomnceojfhfkgjgcijfahmgeljomcfk) (Extension for Google Chrome)